 According to Dr. Roth “Using a tablet with a back-lit screen resulted in the fastest reading speeds for all study participants, no matter what their level of visual acuity.”

 Keep in mind this study was done before the new Kindle PaperWhite came out which is not only back-lit but provides greater contrast with a white background and deep black bold lettering.

 Books are downloaded right to the wireless reading device.
 There is no need for a computer.

-With the iPad, books can be downloaded where ever their is WiFi.
+With the Apple iPad, books can be downloaded where ever there is WiFi.
+If you buy an upgraded iPad with 3G there is internet connection where ever there is cell phone coverage.
 A 3G network is available from AT & T or Verizon, but there is a monthly charge for this access.
 The iPad can be used for much more than reading e-books.
 You can listen to audio books, watch movies, download apps, search the internet or check your e-mail.

 What I love about my iPad is the touch screen.
 The icons are easy to see and they are nice and large.

 Simply touch the icon with the picture of a book that says, iBooks.